 By NewsTaco (2.5 minute read)

-It’s very easy to do.
-Simply go to the Selective Service homepage at SSS.gov and click on the button that says “Register.”
-On the next page, click on the Registration Form button and answer a few simple questions like name, address, and birth date.
+Simply go to the Selective Service homepage at SSS.gov and click on the “Register” button.
+On the next page, click on the registration form and answer a few simple questions, including name, address, and birth date.

 If a man doesn’t know his social security number or does not have one, the paper registration form does not require a social security number and can be printed from the website or picked up at most U.S. Post Offices.